sirkon/ldetool/TOOL_RULES.md

 # Tool rules that can be used for parsing

+## Rule and capture names
+Rule and capture names must be goish

 ## Passing rules
 |Syntax|Description|Example of rule application<br>``rule(rest) → new rest``|
 |:-----|-----------|--------------------------------------------------------|